theia-dev/acvq/README.md

 Additionally, the number of segments is collected and the overall average diameter is calculated using the average diameter of each segment.

+`WinFiberGatherOutput.py` can be started as is (`python WinFiberGatherOutput.py`) and the script will ask to provide the paths the input and output folders.
+Alternatively, use `python WinFiberGatherOutput.py Path/to/xls_files Path/to/output_folder`.

 ### WinFiberGatherSegmentData.py

 In addition to the data of the vessels, WinFiber3D provides data of the segments.
 This script reads out the angles (Pr(x), x, and z) as well as length and diameter information for each segment.
 The output is written in 5 different files.
 For further information on the angles calculated by WinFiber3D, refer to the WinFiber3D manual.

+`WinFiberGatherSegmentData.py` can be started as is (`python WinFiberGatherSegmentData.py`) and the script will ask to provide the paths the input and output folders.
+Alternatively, use `python WinFiberGatherSegmentData.py Path/to/xls_files Path/to/output_folder`.

 # References